Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-Lists denoting the best timepieces generally concentrate on expensive Swiss brands.
-There is good reason for this tendency; Swiss watches are well designed, accurate and built to last.
+Lists online denoting the best timepieces generally concentrate on expensive Swiss brands.
+There is a good reason for this tendency; Swiss watches are well designed, accurate and built to last.

 I work a little differently.
 I consider only timepieces that I have reviewed over the last year, and these inhabit the inexpensive to the medium-priced range.
-Well not the best watches available, these are excellent products and priced at a point most people can afford.
+While not the best watches available, these are excellent products and at a price point most people can afford.

 Best Watch of 2018: One Eleven CMP0002 Solar Powered Watch